csm/sccovid/README.md

 * `:base-url` -- the base URL of your Mastodon instance.
 Mine is `https://botsin.space`!
 * `:access-token` -- your access token for posting to your Mastodon account.

-You can run it with `clj -M -m santa-cruz-covid`.
+You can run me with `clj -M -m santa-cruz-covid`.

+I need ImageMagick installed, so
+I can remove the alpha channel from images I download.